apache/shardingsphere/docs/document/content/user-manual/common-config/builtin-algorithm/expr.en.md

 Due to the limitations of https://www.graalvm.org/jdk21/reference-manual/java-on-truffle/faq/#does-java-running-on-truffle-run-on-hotspot-too , this module is only ready on Linux when used in environments other than GraalVM Native Image.

+Truffle's backward compatibility matrix with the JDK is located at https://medium.com/graalvm/40027a59c401 .

 ```xml
 <dependencies>
     <dependency>